jasonthorpebuchanan/jasonthorpebuchanan.github.io/teaching/index.md

 <br />
 Composition Studio Class - <a href="http://www.jasonthorpebuchanan.com/studioclass.html">Syllabus, Sem.
 1, 2021-22</a>
 <br />
-Composition Lessons<a href="http://www.jasonthorpebuchanan.com/complessons.html">Syllabus, Sem.
+Composition Lessons - <a href="http://www.jasonthorpebuchanan.com/complessons.html">Syllabus, Sem.
 1, 2021-22</a>

 <br><br>

 <h3>Teaching</h3>
-Since 2018, I have been Full-Time Lecturer in Composition, Music Theory, and Electroacoustic Music Composition at the <a href="https://www.music.mahidol.ac.th/composition-and-theory-department/" target="_blank>College of Music, Mahidol University</a> in Thailand, and since 2019 have been Department Chair of Composition and Theory.
+Since 2018, I have been Full-Time Lecturer in Composition, Music Theory, and Electroacoustic Music Composition at the <a href="https://www.music.mahidol.ac.th/composition-and-theory-department/" target="_blank">College of Music, Mahidol University</a> in Thailand, and since 2019 have been Department Chair of Composition and Theory.
 <br>
 During the Fall Semester of 2020, I was (digitally) Visiting Lecturer in Composition & Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/perform-and-study/division-ensemble/composition">Butler School of Music, University of Texas at Austin</a>.